Geggle-Sprints/-Car-Accident-Scenario-Prediction/Readme.md

 <br><br> Team Geggle Sprints, supported by Google Machine Learning Bootcamp 2024
 #GemmaSprint

+## Model Architecture
+We employed the Paligemma model, a large-scale image and text processing model, pre-trained on a vast dataset and fine-tuned for this specific task.

+The fine-tuned Paligemma model showed notable improvements in predicting accident scenarios compared to the base model.
+(Please insert actual metrics here once evaluated).

+### Key Model Details:
+- **Vocab Size**: 257,152
+- **Image Variant**: So400m/14
+- **Pooling Type**: None
+- **Data Type**: Float16

+## Training Process
+The model was trained using a cosine learning rate schedule with the following configuration:
+- **Batch Size**: 8
+- **Learning Rate**: 0.03
+- **Total Training Steps**: 64
+- **Evaluation Steps**: 16

+During each evaluation, the model’s predictions were validated using unseen images in a domain different from the training data.

+## Results
 # 2. Compare results

 2.1 Before apply Car datasets
 Train
 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/65d805867c0947fdd59fd714/SoY0i2m-22eTPJmhwybTL.png)